 People who are wearing fins for the first time often forget that their footspan is suddenly significantly longer with fins on.
 They may accidentally scrape their fins against coral, rocks, or other surfaces.
 With short fins, this is less likely to happen compared to long fins.

 Also, as we mentioned above, short fins are easier to move around in.
-That means snorkelers wearing short fins are better at avoiding kicking wildlife, coral, rocks, or their snorkeling partners.
+That means snorkelers wearing short fins or flippers are better at avoiding kicking wildlife, coral, rocks, or their snorkeling partners.

 The shorter blade length also makes walking easier when entering and exiting the water from the beach.
 Divers wearing long fins will end up waddling awkwardly like penguins.
 That is why it is recommended that you shuffle backwards slowly into the water to prevent this.